Harvard Business School Interview: Proven Strategies To Stand Out

 Don’t miss Harvard Business School Acceptance Rate, Deconstructed

-The anecdotes you share about your past experiences — both successes and failures — will give the interviewer some insight into your self-awareness and maturity.
-Your story should reveal how you confront life choices, the values and principles that help you negotiate complex situations, your beliefs, and your worldview.
+The anecdotes you share about your past experiences—both successes and failures—will give the interviewer insight into your self-awareness and maturity.
+Your story should reveal how you confront life choices, the values and principles that help you navigate complex situations, your beliefs, and your worldview.

 Expect to receive several questions during your Harvard Business School interview that help your interviewer gauge how life has tested you and how you responded.